Dinapigue

+History

+Dinapigue used to be a barrio of San Mariano, Isabela.
+On June 21, 1968, Republic Act No. 5776 declared Dinapigue to be a separate municipality.

 Geography

 Dinapigue or sometimes called Dinapigui is the southernmost coastal town of the province of Isabela.
-It is one of the four remote and isolated coastal towns facing the Philippine Sea on the east and separated from the rest of the province by the Sierra Madre Mountains.
+It is one of the four remote and isolated coastal towns of Isabela facing the Philippine Sea on the east and separated from the rest of the province by the Sierra Madre Mountains.

 It is bounded by the coastal town of Palanan to the north, San Mariano to the northwest, San Guillermo to the west, Echague to the southwest, Dilasag in the province of Aurora to the south and the Philippine Sea to the east.

+Dinapique is situated 272.98 km from the provincial capital Ilagan, and 408.34 km from the country's capital city of Manila.

 Barangays

 Dinapigue is politically subdivided into 6 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks while some have sitios.